hbostanchi/Cryptocurrencies/README.md

 Create an elbow curve to find the best value for K, and use the pcs_df DataFrame.
 Once you define the best value for K, run the K-means algorithm to predict the K clusters for the cryptocurrencies’ data.
 Use the pcs_df to run the K-means algorithm.

+## Summary of Results
-he data was cleaned, scaled with StandardScaler and reduced to three principal components using PCA.
+the data was cleaned, scaled with StandardScaler and reduced to three principal components using PCA.

 - The elbow curve showed a prominent bend at k = 4, so the K-means algorithm was run with 4 clusters.